Compare Tree Risk Assessment Quotes

 Whether you can remove surface roots will depend on how close they are to your trees’ trunk.
 Roots connect the tree to the ground and if you were to remove too many the tree could easily blow over in a strong wind.

-The cost of surface root removal is much cheaper than full root ball removal.
+The cost of having surface tree roots removed is much cheaper than full root system removal.
 You can expect to pay between $150 and $350.

 The rule of thumb is to only remove surface roots that are outside the dripline of a tree.
 That is the area at the edge of the canopy.
 You can also measure the diameter of the tree trunk and multiply it by 3.